Adapted Growth

 Unknowing salespeople fall into these traps all the time and then can’t understand why they have to work so hard on their follow-up.
 (Little tip: if you have to follow up more than once, it’s likely that they’ve already made their decision.
 They just don’t want to say no to you.)

-With all of that, assuming the sale and pushing or manipulating them into something that they don’t want isn’t going to help you.
+With all of that, assuming the sale and manipulating them into something that they don’t want won’t help you in most cases.
 At best, they’ll find it annoying and back off.
-At worst, they’ll feel manipulated, and you’ll have almost no chance of building the trust or rapport needed to move past it.
+At worst, they’ll feel bulldozed, and you’ll have almost no chance of building the trust or rapport needed to move past it.

-And that goes for any sales technique meant to push people into a decision that they’re not ready to make.
+That goes for any sales technique that tries to push people into making a decision they’re not ready to make.

 Sales Techniques Today